MetaGAD: Meta Representation Adaptation for Few-Shot Graph Anomaly Detection: Methodology

-It is worth mentioning that unlabeled nodes containing normal nodes and unlabeled anomalies are considered as normal nodes (negative instances) in our training process, resulting in \textit{contamination} in the training data.
-We will investigate the effect of the contamination level in section~\ref{sec:contamination}.
-We find that our model is robust to different levels of contamination.
-It should also be noted that the few-shot graph anomaly detection problem is a highly imbalanced problem.
-In detail, the number of positive instances is much less than that of negative instances, i.e., $|\mathcal{V}_l|\ll|\mathcal{V}_u|$.
-To investigate the impact of quantity difference between positive and negative instances, we introduce cost-sensitive learning into our few-shot graph anomaly detection, which has been frequently employed when the category is imbalanced~\cite{elkan2001foundations, cao2019learning, cui2019class, khan2017cost}.
-Thus, the loss function can be written as follows:

 where $L$ is the loss function, and $w$ is the cost weight to balance between positive instances and negative instances, and $\sigma$ is the sigmoid function.
-We will discuss the impact of $w$ to the detection performance in the section~\ref{sec:imbalance}.
-We find that it is not necessary to make positive instances and negative instances balanced; instead, the skewed state in a degree will boost the anomaly detection performance.
+We discuss the impact of $w$ to the detection performance in the Section~\ref{sec:imbalance}.
+We find that it is not necessary to make positive instances and negative instances balanced; instead, the skewed state in a degree improve the detection performance.
 We attribute the interesting observation to the nature of the anomaly detection problem.
-More discussions are shown in section~\ref{sec:imbalance}.